luciasalar/cognitive_distortion_project/important_data/Cognitive Distortion Annotation Guidelines_revised.md

 	- A person with dichotomous thinking may meet a new coworker at work.
 In the beginning, the coworker is viewed as amazing, perfect, and better than any other coworker or friend ever encountered before.
 People with dichotomous thinking tend to have favorites and to believe that everything about a favorite person or thing is superior to others.
 However, as time goes on, someone with dichotomous thinking may suddenly swing to the opposite extreme.
 If ignored by the coworker, or if the co-worker behaves in a disappointing way, a person with dichotomous thinking may lose respect for or hate this formerly favorite coworker, unable to sustain relationships that are not distinctly "love" or "hate".

-*  Disqualifying the Positive.
-Denying a situation/trait/event is positive.
+*  **Disqualifying the Positive** Denying a situation/trait/event is positive.

 	Example:
 	- The imposter syndrome

 	- A friend compliments you on a dinner you made, but you decide that “they are just saying that to be nice” or “they are trying to get something out of me”.

-*  Emotional Reasoning.
-Letting your emotions to direct your conclusions about yourself, others, or situations.
+*  **Emotional Reasoning** Letting your emotions to direct your conclusions about yourself, others, or situations.

 	Example: